 More than 100 flights cancelled at Hong Kong airport

-HONG KONG: More than 100 flights were cancelled at Hong Kong International Airport (HKIA) on Monday (Aug 5) morning as protesters in the city disrupted transportation services.
+HONG KONG: Flights were cancelled at Hong Kong International Airport (HKIA) on Monday (Aug 5) as protesters in the city disrupted transportation services.

-At least 105 flights were listed as cancelled on the airport's departure page on Monday morning.
+At least 105 flights at the city's airport - one of the world's busiest - were listed as cancelled on Monday morning after aviation authorities warned passengers about potential disruptions.

 "The Airport Authority advises passengers to check with their airlines for the latest flight information, and to proceed to the airport only when their seats and flight time have been confirmed," the airport said in a statement.